inesp/inesp.github.io/_posts/2021-12-29-lets-talk-about-http-headers.md

     link: "https://www.rfc-editor.org/rfc/rfc6750.html"
 ---

-Here's the thing, my research tells me that most web developers know shockingly little about the HTTP headers or the HTTP standard as a whole.
-I mean, I get it, many universities/schools probably don't teach it (mine certainly didn't) and who sits at home on an idle Sunday morning and says to herself: "You know what?
+Here's the thing, as far as I can tell lots of (most?) web developers know shockingly little about the HTTP headers or the HTTP standard as a whole.

+I mean, I get it, most education curricula don't include much HTTP-protocol-related information (mine certainly didn't) and who sits at home on an idle Sunday morning and says to herself: "You know what?
 I'm going to pamper myself today by reading the HTTP standard."
 Nobody.
 I know.

-But, ... fact is, for a web developer, which many, many of us are, not having some understanding of the HTTP standard is a glaring hole in our knowledge.
+But, ... fact is, for a web developer, which many, many of us are, not having some understanding of the HTTP standard is a glaring gap in our knowledge.
 So, let's fix this problem.

 ![HTTP header](/assets/HTTP-header.jpg)

 <!--more-->

 ## What are HTTP headers anyway

 HTTP headers exist to exchange meta-information about the request/response.